KVCT: Early years

 Channel 19 was originally assigned to Victoria in 1952.
 A. B. Alkek obtained the first construction permit but opted not to build it after instead constructing Tele-Tenna, the town's first cable system.
 Some interest was shown again in 1957, but no station resulted.

 By late 1963, two applications had been received by the Federal Communications Commission, from Guadalupe Valley Telecasting Company—headed by Dwight Strahan—and the Frels family doing business as the Victoria Television Company.
 A hearing examiner gave the nod to the Frels in June 1964, but the ownership of the construction permit would completely turn over before KXIX broadcast a picture.
 The permit was assigned to a new Guadalupe Valley Telecasting Company, consisting of the Frels family and Strahan, in 1965.
 Two years later, the Frels family sold their interests to McKinnon Broadcasting, owner of Corpus Christi ABC affiliate KIII.

-Now a joint venture of KIII and Dwight Strahan, KXIX signed on November 21, 1969.
+Now a joint venture of KIII and Dwight Strahan, KXIX signed on November 22, 1969, after beginning test broadcasts a day earlier.
 It broadcast color and ABC network programming from KIII and also maintained a studio in Victoria for black-and-white program production.